sldimitrov/english_learning_system/README.md

 ### Running the program
 - After the set-up above you are ready to run the program.
   * Open main.py file in your forked repository and run it.
-If everything is working fine you should be greeted with user-friendly messages and you should press <Any-Key> to continue.
+If everything is working fine you should be greeted with user-friendly messages.
 After that the following question will pop up...